Characterizing quantile-varying covariate effects under the accelerated failure time model: Model Definition

 \subsection{Model Evaluation and Comparison}

 A conceptual benefit of our proposed modeling framework is that the flexible structures naturally encompass simpler models: the standard AFT model is nested within the flexible effect specification of covariate process $V$, and a fully parametric baseline is nested within the TBP prior for $S_0$.
-In this section, we propose a model evaluation metric to inform decisions regarding the necessary level of model complexity, facilitated by the Stan language and the \texttt{loo} package in \texttt{R} \citep{vehtari2017practical}.
+In this section, we propose a model evaluation metric to inform decisions regarding the necessary level of model complexity via the \texttt{loo} package in \texttt{R} \citep{vehtari2017practical}.

-The expected log pointwise predictive density (ELPD) is a metric that evaluates how well a fitted model can predict future out-of-sample data, with larger values indicating better predictive ability.
-For $n$ future observations $\ytilde_1,\dots,\ytilde_{n}$, the ELPD is defined via the posterior predictive density $p(\ytilde\mid\Dsc)$ as
+The expected log pointwise predictive density (ELPD) is a metric for how well a fitted model can predict future out-of-sample data, with larger values meaning better predictive ability.
+For $n$ future observations $\ytilde_1,\dots,\ytilde_{n}$, it is defined via the posterior predictive density $p(\ytilde\mid\Dsc)$ as

 While typically future out-of-sample data is not available, the ELPD can be estimated by leave-one-out cross validation by averaging the log posterior predictive distribution for each observed data point of a model fit excluding that data point.
-This quantity can in turn be estimated efficiently from a single Bayesian model fit via Pareto smoothed importance sampling, which we denote $\widehat{\text{ELPD}}_{\text{psis-loo}}$ \citep{vehtari2017practical}, and has been shown to exhibit improved performance relative to other common Bayesian model criteria, such as Deviance Information Criterion (DIC).
+This quantity can in turn be estimated efficiently from a single Bayesian model fit via Pareto smoothed importance sampling, which we denote $\widehat{\text{ELPD}}_{\text{psis-loo}}$ \citep{vehtari2017practical}, and has shown improved performance relative to other common Bayesian model criteria, such as Deviance Information Criterion (DIC).

+Alternatively, in Appendix~\ref{sec:bayesfactor} of the Supplementary Materials we derive a Bayes factor for evidence of a quantile-varying effect against the constant effect encoded when $\balpha=\bzero$.